100-Year Levee Fixes

 The City and Corps continue their regular meetings and work to provide the highest level of public safety and direct oversight of the entire Dallas Floodway system, one of the largest systems in the nation.

-Two federal agencies and one municipality have interlocking roles and responsibilities for assessing levee capabilities: The U.S. Army Corps of Engineers, the City of Dallas and the Federal Emergency Management Agency.
-Key to grasping the process is an understanding of the words “rate,” “certify” and “accredit.”
+A key component to grasping the process is an understanding of the words “rate,” “certify” and “accredit.”
 A different governmental unit is responsible for each.

 Southwest District, U.S. Army Corps of Engineers